Shopify/polaris/src/components/AppProvider/README.md

 ### With the new design language enabled

 The new design language is enabled by passing `{newDesignLanguage: true}` to the `features` prop on the app provider component.
+This feature is currently meant for development and quality assurance usage only.
+The new design language is not yet meant for production experiences.

 ```jsx
 function NewDesignLanguageExample() {